samvardhan/Minkowski_Diagram/README.md

 This module gives the Minkowski space-time diagram for an event.

-Event A happens at t = 0 , d = 0 as reference.
+Event A happens at t = 0 , d = 0 as reference, indicated by red dot at origin (0,0).

 The user specifies the Event B coordinates (d,t) in rest frame, and the velocity (v) of the moving frame as a fraction of c (e.g. v = 0.3c, fixed along the x-axis).
 A lorentz transformation gives the moving frame axes and the primed coordinates of Event B.

+The black coordinate axes are for the non-moving frame, whereas the green axes are for the moving frame.

 For this illustration, we set speed of light c = 1.